-Over the past century, technology has influenced every aspect of our lives.
-Often to our planet’s disadvantage.
-However, in recent years, all that has changed.
-New technology and innovative thinking has become the driving force behind a new global sustainability movement.
+Over the past century, new technology has simplified and improved nearly every aspect of our live.
+But often to our planet’s disadvantage.
+However, new technology and innovative thinking has become the driving force behind a growing global sustainability movement.

-New innovative technology has opened doors, and impacts our lives, both in direct and unseen ways.
 We’re highlighting five of the most inspiring tech innovations impacting sustainability and renewable energy access today.
-Check out how some of these cool companies might be able to help you this year.

 Cofounders Akshay Sethi and Moby Ahmed created Moral Fiber to eliminate waste from clothing and textiles.
 By separating polyester from mixed-textile clothing and materials, their team have developed a way to create the world’s first textile product from old clothing.